just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Big-Data.rst

     :feedback_c: Data is basic facts such as when each word was spoken, not generalize knowledge.
     :correct: a

-     Order the following statements on the Data-Information-Knowledge-Wisdom      pyramidThe child said "water" most frequently in the        kitchen and the bathroomThe child is likely to learn words heard in        multiple locationsThe child said "Truck" for the first time at 11:45        on January 15, 2017
+	Which of the following best matches statements from the video to the Data-Information-Knowledge-Wistom pyramid?

 .. raw:: html